 Check Out our Youth Archaeology Resources

-The Scott County Historical Society has youth archaeology lesson plans and activity kits available to view and/or rent.
+The Scott County Historical Society has youth archaeology lesson plans and activity kits available to view and/or rent beginning December 2017.
 These materials were designed by a professional archaeologist for students ages 11-16 and are great for Scout groups, camps, classes, community programs, and more.
 The lesson plans cover the following topics: “Archaeology Today & Archaeology in Scott County”; “Artifacts in Scott County & Mapping the World Around Us”; “Typology Building & Artifact Reconstruction”; “Flintknapping & Atlatl”; “Basic Field Methods in Archaeology, Surface Survey, & Shovel Testing”; and “Visiting an Archaeological Site in Scott County”.
 To view any of these lesson plans, please contact the SCHS Curator of Education at 952-445-0378 or by email.
 Note: lesson plans are copyrighted and may not be duplicated without permission.

-The SCHS also has the following youth archaeology activity kits available to rent: Artifact Reconstruction, Drawing Artifacts, Flintknapping *, Minimum Vessel Count, and Typology Building.
+The SCHS also has the following youth archaeology activity kits available to rent beginning December 2017: Artifact Reconstruction, Drawing Artifacts, Flintknapping *, Minimum Vessel Count, and Typology Building.
 Kits are available for rental on a first-come, first-served basis and can accommodate up to ten students. *Note: requests for use of the flintknapping kit must be received at least three weeks in advance, as some materials included with this kit must be specially ordered.* For more information about kit rental fees and policies, please contact the SCHS Curator of Education at 952-445-0378 or by email.

 Youth Archaeology lesson plans and kits were made possible in part by a grant from the Minnesota Arts & Cultural Heritage Fund through the Minnesota Historical Society.